the-low-res-artist/rpgforge.docs/src/en/stable/installation/installation_unity.md

-# Download
+# Install Unity

-This section covers the download procedure in order to use RPG Power Forge.
+This section covers the download and installation process for Unity Hub and Unity Editor.

 ```admonish tip title="Oh yeah"
 This section is up-to-date !